irahrosete/rnm/README.md

-# Rick and Morty Who's Who
+# Rick and Morty Wiki

+### Features

+- view by character, by episode and by location
+- search
+- filter
+- pagination

 ### Stack